'20-Year-Old Grudge' May Have Led To Killing Of Houston Cardiologist, Police Say

 Acevedo said home surveillance video led to a tipster recognizing and identifying Pappas on Tuesday.

 As authorities try to locate Pappas, they are once again requesting help from the public.
-Acevedo asked anyone who spots him to call 911, rather than confront him directly because "he is considered to be armed and dangerous," adding that Pappas possesses more than one firearm.
+Acevedo asked anyone who spots Pappas to call 911, rather than confront him directly, because "he is considered to be armed and dangerous," adding that Pappas possesses more than one firearm.

 Pappas is also believed to be suicidal, in part because he sent a text message to an unidentified person saying he was going to kill himself, Acevedo said, adding that no one had heard from the suspect in days.